Edit

-A OneLake SAS can grant access to files and folders within data items only, and can't be used for management operations such as creating workspaces or items.
+A OneLake SAS can grant access to files and folders within data items only.
+You can't use it for management operations such as creating or deleting workspaces or items.

-A OneLake SAS is created similarly to Azure Storage user-delegated SAS, using the same parameters for compatibility with tools and applications compatible with Azure Storage.
+Creating a OneLake SAS is similar to creating an Azure Storage user-delegated SAS.
+You use the same parameters for compatibility with tools and applications that work with Azure Storage.

-Requesting a user delegation key is a tenant-level operation in Fabric.
-To request a user delegation key, the user or security principle requesting the user delegation key must have at least read permissions in one workspace in the Fabric tenant.
-The requesting user's identity is used to authenticate the SAS, which means that the user must have permission to the data they grant the SAS access to.
+Requesting a user delegation key is a tenant-level operation in Microsoft Fabric.
+The user or security principal who requests a user delegation key must have at least read permissions in one workspace in the Fabric tenant.
+The requesting user's identity is used to authenticate the SAS, so the user must have permission to the data that they grant the SAS access to.

 Acquire an OAuth 2.0 token

 To get the user delegation key, first request an OAuth 2.0 token from Microsoft Entra ID.
-Authorize the call to the Get User Delegation Key operation by providing the token with the Bearer scheme.
-For more information about requesting an OAuth token from Microsoft Entra ID, see Authentication flows and application scenarios.
+Authorize the call to the Get User Delegation Key operation by providing the bearer token.
+For more information about requesting an OAuth token from Microsoft Entra ID, see the article about authentication flows and application scenarios.

 Request the user delegation key